kiplongu/GitLab-Security-Essentials/Enable and Configure License Compliance/README.md

 When you create a policy, GitLab will create a new project for managing the policies.
 After you click Merge, you will need to navigate back to your original project.

+# Task C. View the License Compliance report with categorized licenses
+Click Secure > Licenses compliance.

+Notice that GitLab now describes every license except the MIT License as a policy violation.
+This report helps to flag existing dependencies which may contain licenses that you have not approved.